 Also read: List of Edtech startups in India

-So this was our list of agriculture startups in India.
+So this was our list of agriculture companies in India.
+Hope this list helps you in having agritech business idea you can start with.
 If you know any great agriculture startup which we should feature, please mention it in the comment.